hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 Some intuitions behind our focus on this relaxed condition could be:

-1. From the improvement guarantee aforementioned, we only need to optimize the integral of the Hamiltonian;
+1. From the improvement guarantee aforementioned, we only need to locally optimize the integral of the Hamiltonian;

-2. Assuming we are using the MSA to solve this converted problem, since we want the neural network parameters to be a constant, we could average over the updated parameters, which results in an integral.
+2. Assuming we are using the MSA to solve this converted problem, since we want the neural network parameters to be a constant, we could average the updated parameters at different timesteps, which results in an integral.

 Consequently, t makes sense to use the following gradient update rule with learning rate $$\eta$$

-\[
+$$
+\displaylines{
     \theta_{\text{next}} \gets \theta + \eta\nabla_\theta \int_{t_0}^{t_1}H(t, x(t), p(t), \theta)dt.
-\]
+}
+$$

 Interchanging the integration and differentiation, it is easy to verify that this is equivalent to the gradient update rule in the adjoint sensitivites algorithms.

 ## Hamilton-Jacobi-Bellman Equation